XjSv/Diablo-3-API-PHP/README.md

 # Diablo 3 API PHP
 ================

-Diablo 3 Web API PHP Bridge (Pre-alpha)
+Diablo 3 Web API PHP Bridge (Alpha)

+This is ment to be very simple, easy to use and easy to repurpose for any other reason.

 Original API Documentation: http://blizzard.github.com/d3-api-docs/#career-profile/career-profile-example